HackYourFutureBelgium/sql-database/week3/README.md

 -- 1 row in set (0,00 sec)
 ```

-There are almost 420 thousand books in the table.
+There are almost 420000 books in the table.
 This means that some of our queries start to take longer.

 For example, to find the movie titled 'Cars':